Flats Fishing Species

 will jump and rattle their gills in an effort to escape.
 Abundant

-Though more common the farther north you travel
+throughout the warmer coastal estuaries. | Though more common the farther north you travel

 in the coastal flats, Spotted Sea Trout are relatively abundant